joliejuly/MoviesApp/README.md

 ## 📱 To be implemented (if I had more time this week):

   - Coordinator pattern for navigation
+  - Move Domain layer to a separate target
   - ViewModel and DTO tests
   - Snapshot + UI tests
   - More details and nicer UI for Movie details